LLNL/merlin/docs/user_guide/running_studies.md

     # Assumes you are running this in the same dir as the yaml file.
     YAML_FILE=input.yaml

-    # Source the merlin virtualenv
+    # Source the merlin virtualenv (if using tcsh, change this to 'activate.csh' in the statement below)
     source <path to merlin venv>/bin/activate

     # Print out the workers command